How to Run a Sequencer Node

 The Aztec sequencer node is critical infrastructure responsible for ordering transactions and producing blocks.

-When transactions enter the network, the sequencer node bundles them into blocks, checking various constraints such as gas limits, block size, and transaction validity.
-Before a block can be published, it must be validated by a committee of other sequencer nodes (validators in this context) who re-execute the transactions to verify their correctness.
+When transactions are sent to the Aztec network, sequencer nodes bundles them into blocks, checking various constraints such as gas limits, block size, and transaction validity.
+Before a block can be published, it must be validated by a committee of other sequencer nodes (validators in this context) who re-execute public transactions and verify private function proofs so they can attest to correct execution.
 These validators attest to the block's validity by signing it, and once enough attestations are collected (two-thirds of the committee plus one), the sequencer can submit the block to L1.

 The archiver component complements this process by maintaining historical chain data.
 It continuously monitors L1 for new blocks, processes them, and maintains a synchronized view of the chain state.
 This includes managing contract data, transaction logs, and L1-to-L2 messages, making it essential for network synchronization and data availability.